Updated: May 2020

 The blue whale appears lighter in colour than most other large whales.
 It has a bluish grey mottled pigmentation with light and dark patches.

-The average size of blue whales in the Northern Hemisphere is between 50 and 150 tonnes and 24-28 m, with females slightly larger than males.
-Their spout can reach up to 12 m, and their vocalizations can be heard for hundreds of kilometres.
-Despite their size, they feed almost exclusively on tiny krill.
+The average size of blue whales in the Northern Hemisphere is 24-28 m, with an average weight between 50 and 150 tonnes.
+Females are slightly larger than males.
+Their spout can reach up to 12 m and their vocalizations can be heard for hundreds of kilometres.
+Despite their large size, blue whales feed almost exclusively on tiny krill.

-More than 3,000 blue whales in the Central and Eastern North Atlantic and increasing (NAMMCO, 2018b; Pike et al., 2019).
+There are more than 3,000 blue whales in the Central and Eastern North Atlantic and their numbers are increasing (NAMMCO 2018b, Pike et al. 2019).

-Listed as Endangered but increasing in the global IUCN Red List.
-There are clear indications of an increase in the Central North Atlantic, and the blue whale is listed as Vulnerable on both the Norwegian and Icelandic national red lists.
+In the most recent assessment (2018) the species is listed as ‘Endangered but increasing’ in the global IUCN Red List.
+There are clear indications of an increase in the Central North Atlantic.
+It is listed as ‘Vulnerable’ on both the Norwegian and Icelandic national red lists.